Self publishing books in India has come a long way today.

-When I looked for self publishing houses, I found various houses that offered multiple services at various prices, some expensive and some cheap.
-The drawback here was that my books would’ve been priced higher than expected – in regards of the pages that my book had.
-So yes, when I searched for a self publishing house to go with, I found many of them through the internet.
-Just hit up a search for the term ‘Self publishing houses in India’ and you would a dozen of them instantly.
+When I looked for self-publishing houses, I found various houses that offered multiple services at various prices, some expensive and some cheap.
+The drawback here was that my books would’ve been priced higher than expected – in regards to the pages that my book had.
+So yes, when I searched for a self-publishing house to go with, I found many of them through the internet.
+Just hit up a search for the term ‘Self-publishing houses in India’ and you would a dozen of them instantly.
 So yes, let’s get to those now.
-I will wrap the introductory part quick.
+I will wrap up the introductory part quickly.

-There are some giants in the self publishing business, and some new and cheap ones.
-The established ones charge comparatively higher than the lesser known ones.
-Many a time we get confused with such high variance in prices and end up taking opinions from other authors.
+There are some giants in the self publishing business and some new and cheap ones.
+The established ones charge comparatively higher than the lesser-known ones.
+Many a time we get confused with such high variance at prices and end up taking opinions from other authors.

-What is the difference in all of these houses?
-Why do some charge high and why some low?
+What is the difference between all of these houses?
+Why do some charge high and why some are low?
 Practically they all offer the same kind of services, but the difference lies in the way they execute those things.
 I have met authors published under bigger houses, and heard mixed reviews from them.
 Some are very satisfied with the service they received, on the other hand, some detest it.
-I cannot add my own insight about them here because I haven’t worked with any of those.
+I cannot add my own insight about them here because I haven’t worked with any of them.
 But the one with whom I published my book, I can say that I had a satisfactory experience, if not on a par with the veterans.
 They delivered what they promised.
 So do all the other popular self publishing houses.
-It’s all about personal choices and your understanding towards the approach of these things.
-Self publishing houses who offer packages are growing-a lot, in fact.
+It’s all about personal choices and your understanding of the approach to these things.
+Self publishing houses that offer packages are growing – a lot, in fact.

 Bonus Question: How do I design a cover for free for my ebook?

 Head right over to Canva.
 It gives you a huge repository of ready-made cover designs.
 Add the title of your book and your name as Author and download it.
 Done!